The Buf CLI's buf generate

 package acme.weather.v1;

-and generates the Go code in the specified structure:
+This generates Go code in the specified structure:

 ├── buf.gen.yaml